ThachAndrew/math_plus_jeopardy/README.md

 Jeopardy.
 User configs text files to modify game questions.

+Hit ESCAPE anytime to go to menu.

 Status: not working

-//Test: logged with desktop